On a continued fraction expansion for Euler's constant: Analogs of hypergeometric-type series and complex integrals for Euler's constant

 where $\psi(z)=\frac{\Gamma'(z)}{\Gamma(z)}$ is the logarithmic derivative of the gamma function, also known as the digamma function.
 Summing (\ref{eq09}) for $t=0,1,\ldots,n$ and using the well-known properties of the digamma function

 we have

 as required. \end{proof} \begin{proposition} For each $n=0,1,2,\ldots,$ we have

-where $c$ is an arbitrary real number satisfying $c>n$ and $L$ is a loop beginning and ending at $-\infty$ and encircling the points $n,n-1,n-2, \ldots$ exactly once in the positive direction. \end{proposition} \begin{proof} We first note that the equality of two complex integrals in (\ref{eq10}) and (\ref{eq10.5}) follows easily by the reflection formula for the gamma function:
+where ${}\sb rF\sb{s}$ is the generalized hypergeometric function, $c$ is an arbitrary real number satisfying $c>n,$ and $L$ is a loop beginning and ending at $-\infty$ and encircling the points $n,n-1,n-2, \ldots$ exactly once in the positive direction. \end{proposition} \begin{proof} We first note that the equality of two complex integrals in (\ref{eq10}) and (\ref{eq10.5}) follows easily by the reflection formula for the gamma function:

-The third equality in both formulas (\ref{eq10}) and (\ref{eq10.5}) follows by the definition of the Meijer $G$-function.
-To prove the first equality in (\ref{eq10}), we consider the integrands of the complex integrals (\ref{eq10}) on the rectangle contour with vertices $c\pm iN,$ $-N-1/2\pm iN,$ where $N$ is a sufficiently large integer, $N>c.$ Then, by the residue theorem, we have that the integral
+The third equality in both formulae (\ref{eq10}) and (\ref{eq10.5}) follows by the definition of the Meijer $G$-function.
+To prove the first equality in (\ref{eq10}), we consider the integrands of the complex integrals (\ref{eq10}) on the rectangular contour with vertices $c\pm iN,$ $-N-1/2\pm iN,$ where $N$ is a sufficiently large integer, $N>c.$ Then, by the residue theorem, we have that the integral

-is equal to the sum of the residues of the integrand at integer points $t=k,$ $0\le k\le n.$ Using the expansion
+is equal to the sum of the residues of the integrand at integer points $t=k,$ $-N\le k\le n.$ Using the expansion

 in a neighborhood of the integer point $t=k$ we obtain that the integral (\ref{eq11}) is equal to

 Since on the sides $[c+iN,-N-1/2+iN],$ $[-N-1/2+iN,-N-1/2-iN],$ $[-N-1/2-iN,c-iN]$ of the rectangle we have $|t|=O(N),$ it follows that